Demonstration of the trapped-ion quantum-CCD computer architecture

-The trapped-ion QCCD (quantum charge-coupled device) architecture proposal \cite{Wineland98,Kielpinski02} lays out a blueprint for a universal quantum computer.
-The design begins with electrodes patterned on a two-dimensional surface configured to trap multiple arrays of ions (or ion crystals).
-Communication within the ion crystal network allows for the machine to be scaled while keeping the number of ions in each crystal to a small number, thereby preserving the low error rates demonstrated in trapped-ion experiments~\cite{Gaebler16,Ballance16,Christensen19}.
-By proposing to communicate quantum information by moving the ions through space to interact with other distant ions, the architecture creates a quantum computer endowed with full-connectivity.
-However, engineering this fully-connected computer introduces a host of difficulties that have precluded the architecture from being fully realized in the twenty years since its proposal.
-Using a Honeywell cryogenic surface trap, we report on the integration of all necessary ingredients of the QCCD architecture into a programmable trapped-ion quantum computer.
-Using four and six qubit circuits, the system level performance of the processor is quantified by the fidelity of a teleported CNOT gate utilizing mid-circuit measurement \cite{Wan19} and a quantum volume measurement of $2^6=64$ \cite{Cross19}.
-By demonstrating that the low error rates achievable in small ion crystals can be successfully integrated with a scalable trap design, parallel optical delivery, and fast ion transport, the QCCD architecture is shown to be a viable path toward large quantum computers.
-Atomic ions provide perfectly identical, high-fidelity qubits.
-Our work shows that the QCCD architecture built around these qubits will provide high performance quantum computers, likely enabling important near-term demonstrations such as quantum error correction and quantum advantage.
+The trapped-ion QCCD (quantum charge-coupled device) proposal \cite{Wineland98,Kielpinski02} lays out a blueprint for a universal quantum computer.
+The proposal calls for a trap device to confine multiple arrays of ions, referred to as ion crystals.
+Quantum interactions between ions in a single crystal occur via electric- or magnetic-field induced spin-motion coupling.
+Interactions between ions initially in different crystals are achieved by using precisely controlled electric fields to split the crystals, transport the ions to new locations, and then combine them to form new crystals where the desired interactions are applied.
+High-fidelity physical transport is the key to two advantages of the QCCD architecture: high-fidelity interactions between distant qubits and low crosstalk between gates.
+High-fidelity interactions between distant qubits are enabled by transport that is fast relative to the long coherence times of the qubit, chosen as atomic clock (magnetic-field insensitive) states, as well as the insensitivity of the ion's internal degrees of freedom to the electric fields used for transport.
+Low crosstalk is achieved by the physical separation between qubits in different locations, thereby preserving the low error rates demonstrated in small trapped-ion experiments~\cite{Gaebler16,Ballance16,Christensen19}.
+However, engineering a machine capable of executing these operations across multiple interaction zones with low error introduces a host of difficulties that have slowed progress in scaling this architecture to larger qubit numbers.
+Using a Honeywell cryogenic surface trap, we report on the integration of all necessary ingredients of the QCCD architecture~\textemdash~a scalable trap design, parallel interaction zones, and fast ion transport~\textemdash~into a programmable trapped-ion quantum computer.
+Using four and six qubit circuits and two parallel interaction zones, the system level performance of the processor is quantified both by the fidelity of a teleported CNOT gate utilizing mid-circuit measurement \cite{Wan19} and a quantum volume~\cite{Cross19} measurement of $2^6=64$.
+We find that the overall system performance is consistent with the low error rates achieved in the individual ion crystals, demonstrating that the QCCD architecture is a viable path towards high performance quantum computers.